getbubblenow/bubble-docs/vpn_instructions/linux_vpn.md

   * You may see a dialog box like the one shown below.
 If you see this, select "Save File" and click "OK".

  <img src="linux_screenshots/01_download_vpn_conf.png" alt="screenshot of download vpn.conf file" height="500"/>

+## Install WireGuard
+  * Install WireGuard by following the [installation instructions for your Linux distribution](https://www.wireguard.com/install/)
+  * On Ubuntu systems, WireGuard also requires `resolvconf` to be installed, but does not install it itself.
+Ensure that `resolvconf` is installed:

+        sudo apt install resolvconf

 ## Connect to Bubble via WireGuard
   * After you have downloaded the `vpn.conf` file, as the root user, copy the file to `/etc/wireguard/wg0.conf`, for example: